reactivesw/DevProc/start_java_project.md

 Create `src/test/groovy` folder and put all tests there.
 Make all test file packages same as their Java packages.

-Following the instructions in code analyzer and test repository to configure build system to run code analyzer and unit test.
+Following the instructions in https://github.com/reactivesw/code_analyzer_test repository to configure build system to run code analyzer and unit test.

 ## 4. Logging